AlejandroGiner/Lux-in-Tenebris/README.md

 -Coastline terrain type nation designer cost changed from 0.85 to 0.9 Allowed number of buildings +1***

+ -Straits added in the lesser antilles, the bahamas, Gibraltar, Baleares, Canarias, Manhattan-Connecticut and Venezuela.

  *Reasoning is flavor and historical accuracy to represent local tribes.
  **Reasoning is being politically and geographically isolated from the rest of Africa making it not that important/profitable as Trade charter.
 Also to better represent 1.28 pirates.